tanlab-bit/imagenetto/README.md

 import torchvision
 from torchvision.transforms import transforms

-# The root folder of the imagenet-all-rounder dataset
+# The root folder of the imagenetto dataset
-dataset_root = "./imagenet_all_rounder"
+dataset_root = "./imagenetto_a"

 # Define a transform with random cropping and normalization
 transform = {